 The first time I went to Japan, someone wise (I think my mom) told me to buy the souvenir if I liked it because I might not be able to find it again.
 But being there for a month on a limited budget of foreign currency, I didn’t listen when I found a Hello Kitty violin-shaped music box in a store down the block from where we were staying.
 It was a little more than I wanted to spend on a trinket, and I wasn’t sure that I would love it two weeks later.

 “Didn’t your mom tell you to buy something if you see it?” my aunt asked me.
-“Yes,” i said, kicking myself.
+“Yes,” I said, kicking myself.

 We were able to get back to the shop, and, thank goodness, the music box was still there.
 I paid for it and it turned into such a prized possession.
 Almost two decades later, I still have it displayed.

-So my advice: buy the souvenir.
+So my advice: Buy the souvenir.